Check Before You Leave

 There are only a few countries in which foreign workers are exempt from compulsory health insurance schemes.
 Whether you need foreign health insurance depends on your destination.
-If you plan to go to another country within the European Union, you benefit from a number of simplifications and standardisations thanks to the European integration process.
-Please see the "Special case: EU citizens" section for further details.
+If you plan to go to another country within the European Union, you likely may benefit from a number of simplifications and standardisations thanks to the European integration process.
+Please see the "Special Case: Health Insurance Holders in the EU, EEA and Switzerland" page for further details.

 The following applies for other countries: Most countries have a statutory health insurance system that essentially any employed person is required to pay into, even if they are from abroad.
 However, exceptions may exist if a Social Security Agreement has been reached with Germany, which means that the German health insurance regulations continue to apply.

-Persons employed in Germany deployed abroad are entitled to all benefits granted within the German health insurance from their employer in the form of benefits in kind, i.e. to the value of the costs due abroad and not only to the value of fictive treatment provided in Germany, § 17 para.
-1 SGB V.
+Persons employed in Germany deployed abroad are entitled to all benefits granted within the German health insurance from their employer in the form of benefits in kind, i.e. to the value of the costs due abroad and not only to the value of fictive treatment provided in Germany, Section 17, Paragraph 1 German Social Security Code V (SGB V).

 Further Information